 SSI is available for those with a net worth under $2,000, exclusive of a house of residence and one motor vehicle.
 Those who meet the financial criteria must also prove that they are over the age of 65 or blind (which are relatively easy to prove), or disabled.
 Proving a disability can be more complicated than proving age or blindness, but our legal team is here to help you make your case to the SSA.

-If you, your child, or your family member is in need of financial assistance, support may be available through Supplemental Security Income.
-Whether you are seeking initial SSI or wish to appeal a denial of benefits, the SSI lawyers of Lowe Eklund Wakefield Co., LPA will help you navigate the benefits process and work to secure the maximum compensation available to you.
+If you, your child, or your family member are in need of financial assistance, support may be available through Supplemental Security Income.
+Whether you are seeking initial SSI or wish to appeal a denial of benefits, the SSI attorneys of Lowe Scott Fisher will help you navigate the benefits process and work to secure the maximum compensation available to you.

-Call or email now to schedule your free consultation and let us fight for you and your family.
+Call or email now to schedule your free consultation with an SSI attorney and let us fight for you and your family.